 The current recommendation is for adults to perform at least 150-300 minutes of moderate intensity exercise or 75-150 minutes of vigorous intensity exercise.
 Additionally, we should strength train at least 2 days a week to achieve the health benefits of physical activity.
-With gyms closed and recreational sports cancelled, many have lost their outlet to relieve stress.

 If you are new to running, here’s everything you need to know to get started and stay healthy and injury-free throughout your early progress.